Rumuobiakani

-Rumuobiakani is a community and residential neighbourhood in Obio-Akpor Local Government Area in Rivers State, Nigeria.
+Rumuobiokani is a community and residential neighbourhood in Obio-Akpor Local Government Area in Rivers State, Nigeria.

-Rumuobiakani community shares boundaries with Rumuomasi, Trans Amadi, Rumuogba and Woji.
+Rumuobiokani community shares boundaries with Rumuomasi, Trans Amadi, Rumuogba and Woji.

-Eze Samuel Nyeche Ejims is the paramount ruler of Rumuobiakani community.
+Eze Samuel Nyeche Ejims is the paramount ruler of Rumuobiokani community.

 Development

-Rumuobiakani community industries include Shell Petroleum Development Company of Nigeria Limited and Imran Roofing and properties.
+Rumuobiokani community industries include Shell Petroleum Development Company of Nigeria Limited and Imran Roofing and properties.

-The remodeled Crowther Memorial Primary and Secondary Schools which was unveiled by Sir Godfrey Nnamdi Ohuabunwa and The Kiib School are situated in Rumuobiakani community.
+The remodeled Crowther Memorial Primary and Secondary Schools which was unveiled by Sir Godfrey Nnamdi Ohuabunwa and The Kiib School are situated in Rumuobiokani community.